fab2s/NodalFlow/README.md

 * ClosureNode

-    ClosureNode is not bringing anything really other than providing another example.
+    ClosureNode is not bringing anything really other than providing with another example.
 It is very similar to CallableNode except it will only accept Closure as payload.

 NodalFlow also comes with a NodeFactory to ease Node instanciation :
 ```php